What Happens After the Alert Fires

 The teams that have built this aren’t doing anything exotic.
 They’ve just accepted that detection and response are two separate problems, and that the second one deserves the same attention as the first.

-Mattermost is the operational platform security teams use to coordinate response, execute playbooks, and close incidents faster — without replacing the tools they already have.
+Mattermost is the operational platform security teams use to automate incident response with a human in control at every step: coordinating response, executing incident response playbooks, and closing incidents faster — without replacing the tools they already have.